Why is investing in the best email marketing tool for your company important?

 An overview of Drip’s features show just how different they are from other solutions here in terms of how they position themselves:

-GetResponse is a solution that I have started using recently and, while different than ActiveCampaign in terms of their features, provide a fully functional solution at a reasonable price even as your subscribers grow.
+GetResponse is an email marketing service provider that I have started using recently and, while different than ActiveCampaign in terms of their features, provide a fully functional solution at a reasonable price even as your subscribers grow.

 A snapshot of GetResponse’s features will give you a feel for the functionality that they support:

-Monthly Pricing: More complicated than most because of their rich functionality.
+GetResponse’s pricing is more complicated than most because of their rich functionality.
 For an email list of 1,000, pay just $15 per month for a Basic plan, $49 for Plus, and $99 for Professional.
 These prices go up to $25 / $59 / $119 at 2,500 subscribers and $65 / $95 / $165 at 10,000 subscribers.
 Know what you need before you buy.
-I have subscribed to the Plus plan, which includes webinars, and have found it to be sufficient.
+I have subscribed to the Plus plan on this popular email marketing service, which includes webinars, and have found it to be sufficient.

 Here’s a look at all of the free marketing tools that HubSpot offers: